 Another decent uncooked frozen wing option for a quick snack fix when the chicken wing mood strikes.
 I actually find these glazed wings much better than the previously listed plain wing variant, both in terms of quality and quantity.

-The key to take these wings to the pinnacle of greatness is to use loads of extra sauce and seasonings.
+The key to taking these wings to the pinnacle of greatness is to use loads of extra sauce and seasonings.
 Each bag contains 20 small wings, which is not a bad deal for the price.

 It took me around 18 min to fully cook the wings (or 9 min per side).
 Wash them down with some cold beer or soda and enjoy the game.